 3 Great Wine Capital Mainz - Rheinhessen

-Boasting a large old town, one of oldest cathedrals north of the Alps, a generous Rhine River promenade and the world famous Gutenberg Museum, Mainz has a lot to offer, even without wine.
-Winelovers however, will enjoy the myriad of winetaverns, the al-fresco tasting stalls, and the Weinfeste, taking place virtually all summer around the city. (cf our Mainz guide for wine lovers).
+Boasting a large old town, one of oldest and biggest cathedrals north of the Alps, a generous Rhine River promenade and the world famous Gutenberg Museum, Mainz has a lot to offer, even without wine.
+Winelovers however, will enjoy the myriad of wine-taverns, the al-fresco tasting stalls, and the Weinfeste, taking place virtually all summer around the city. (cf our Mainz guide for wine lovers).

-Our favourite wine places are Weinbar Laurenz for casual yet excellent wine & dine, wine tavern Ladendorf for their outstanding wine list, and the sparkling wine house Flik (off the city center, call for appointment).
+Our favourite wine places are Weinbar Laurenz for casual yet excellent wine & dine, wine tavern Ladendorf for their outstanding wine list, and the boutique sparkling wine estate Flik (off the city center, call for appointment).

 Mainz is at 35 mins by train on a direct connection from Frankfurt.